Modi Consolidates Power: Electoral Vibrancy, Mounting Liberal Deficits

 About the Author

-Ashutosh Varshney is Sol Goldman Professor of International Studies and the Social Sciences and director of the Saxena Center for Contemporary South Asia at Brown University.
-His essay “Modi Consolidates Power: Electoral Vibrancy, Mounting Liberal Deficits” appeared in the October 2019 issue of the Journal of Democracy.
+Ashutosh Varshney is Sol Goldman Professor of International Studies and the Social Sciences, and professor of political science at Brown University.

 View all work by Ashutosh Varshney